Explaining the Federal ‘Help to Buy’ Scheme: A Lifeline in Australia’s Housing Affordability Crisis?

 ABC News explains, “The scheme is based on a shared equity platform, in which the government provides first-time home buyers with a financial contribution to their loan so they can buy a property.
 That contribution will account for 30 per cent of an eligible applicant’s home loan for an established property and up to 40 per cent for a new build.”

-What about interest payments?
-Some might ask.
-The Help to Buy scheme makes the government a co-purchaser, rather than a lender, and the buyer owes no rent or interest on the government’s share of ownership.
+As for interest payments, the Help to Buy scheme makes the government a co-purchaser, rather than a lender.
+Which means the buyer owes no rent or interest on the government’s share of ownership.
 The buyer’s stake is a minimum 2% deposit, and they must be able to secure a standard home loan – with interest – for the remaining portion of the purchase price.

 As a result of the Help to Buy scheme, first-time buyers are expected to see significant savings.
 For example, a buyer with a $519,000 home loan and an average interest rate is expected to save approximately $900 per month on an existing property, or $1,200 per month on a new build.